Backup Strategy for Data Protection: Safeguarding Data Against Loss and Disruption

 -

-Assuming cloud storage alone is a backup solution.
+Assuming cloud storage alone qualifies as backup